percivalho/Note-Taker-Server/README.md

 1. C (Create):
 User can create a new note with title and detail text and then click the save button to store in db.json.

-Editing the New note: "Go Drink" note
+Editing the New note: "Late Dinner" note
 ![Editing in Create](examples/Cedit.png)

 Saving the New Note: